mbod/comm2550_S23/syllabus.md

 * Provide an introduction and overview of the key elements of applied data science, including the analysis of networks and machine learning (ML).

-* Consider the practical and ethical challenges of 'big data', unbiquitous data tracking and the increasing use of algorithmic (ML) decision systems.
+* Consider the practical and ethical challenges of 'big data', ubiquitous data tracking and the increasing use of algorithmic (ML) decision systems.

 The course serves as an introduction to and overview of courses within the Data and Network Science concentration for the Communication major.
 No prior programming or data analysis experience is required.